 Developing new software features is an expensive undertaking.
-It requires developers with the right expertise, dedicated hardware and processing capabilities, and multiple rounds of testing just to get to a viable state, but the costs don’t stop there.
+It requires companies to hire developers with the right expertise, dedicate hardware and processing capabilities, and multiple rounds of testing just to get to a viable state, but the costs don’t stop there.
 Once new functionality is built, it will require ongoing maintenance and support to ensure that it continues to work as intended and stays secure against potential threats.
-Those additional costs can quickly become burdensome for a software developer that simply wants to incorporate common features into their application.
+Those additional costs can quickly become burdensome for a software company that simply wants to incorporate common features into their application.

 With white label software, companies can have all the benefits of third party support without compromising their user experience.
-White label SaaS and API solutions may integrate seamlessly into an application, but developers can still turn to the vendor for support when something goes wrong or when new features are needed.
+White label API solutions integrate seamlessly into an application and the company can turn to the vendor for support when something goes wrong or when new features are needed.
 Eliminating ongoing maintenance from the budget means that teams can spend more of their resources on delivering a better overall product to their customers.

 4. Flexible Scalability